-- 4101-02 Fundamentals of Reading, Writing and Speaking Oral drill, dictation, grammar, reading of elementary and intermediate texts, conversation, written exercises.
-Three recitation and two workshop hours. - 3201-02 Intermediate Readings in the Modern Period Readings from the nineteenth and twentieth centuries.
+- 4101-02 Fundamentals of Reading, Writing and Speaking Oral drill, dictation, grammar, reading of elementary and intermediate texts, laboratory and written exercises.
+Three recitation and two workshop hours. - 3201-02 Intermediate Readings in the Modern Period Readings from the ninetcenth and twentieth centuries.
 Oral and written summaries, some grammar review.
-Prerequisite: Spanish 4102. - 6290 Study-Tour of Latin America A six-weeks field trip through Latin America to major points of literary and cultural interest, conducted by a regular member of the College Faculty.
-A long paper will be required of each student.
-This course may be counted instead of Spanish 3201-02.
-Consult Head of the Modern Language Department for costs, dates, and required reading list.
-Prerequisite: Sophomore standing and approval of College. - 3108 Conversational Spanish Intended to broaden the vocabulary of Spanish 4101 for everyday use.
+Prerequisite: Spanish 4102. - 3108 Conversational Spanish Intended to broaden the vocabulary of Spanish 4101 for everyday use.
 A supplementary course for students who do not already speak Spanish.
 Extensive use of audio-visual aids.
 Prerequisite: With or after Spanish 4101. - 3110 Cultura hispánica Illustrated lectures in intermediate Spanish.
 Extensive use of slides and films of everyday life in Latin America to teach conversational Spanish.
-A supplementary course for students who do not speak Spanish.
+A supplementary course for students who do not already speak Spanish.
 Prerequisite: Spanish 4101.